Probabilistic Matching of Real and Generated Data Statistics in Generative Adversarial Networks: Results The code for the project is available on GitHub: https://github.com/ppilar/pcGAN .

 The IceCube neutrino observatory \citep{Aartsen2017} and its planned successor IceCube-Gen2 \citep{Aartsen2021} are located at the South Pole and make use of the huge ice masses present there in order to detect astrophysical high-energy neutrinos.
-Deep learning methodology has already been employed to extract information such as shower energy or neutrino direction from radio-detector signals \citep{Glaser2023, Holmberg2022}; \citet{Holmberg2022} also investigated the use of GANs to simulate detector signals.
+Deep learning methodology has already been employed to extract information such as shower energy or neutrino direction from radio-detector signals \citep{Glaser2023, Holmberg2022}. \citet{Holmberg2022} also investigated the use of GANs to simulate detector signals.
 We are going to consider the filtered Askaryan radio signals from \citet{Holmberg2022}, which were generated using the NuRadioMC code \citep{Glaser2020} according to the ARZ algorithm \citep{Alvarez2010}.
 These signals take the form of 1D waveforms and in our experiments we want to focus solely on the shape of these waves, not their absolute amplitudes; this is achieved by normalizing each signal to its maximum absolute value.

-We are going to use the pcGAN again to constrain the generated data on the distributions of the minimum and maximum values of the signals.
-As additional performance metrics, we use the following signal characteristics: the mean absolute values, the distance between minimum and maximum, and the total spectral energy (compare Appendix \ref{app:cpmetrics}).
+We use the pcGAN to constrain the generated data on the distributions of the minimum and maximum values of the signals.

-The results are depicted in Figure \ref{fig:ds3_overview}.
-We observe that the pcGAN matches the characteristics of both minimum and maximum distribution well, with the maximum distribution being very accurately matched; in the distribution of minimum values, the left peak is notably lower than in the true distribution.
-The standard WGAN does not match either distribution very well but performs better on the minimum than on the maximum values.
-The method of \citet{Wu2020} performs better than the standard WGAN but slightly worse than the pcGAN.
-In case of the maximum values, it exhibits an odd edge in the middle of the distribution, as well as a lower peak on the right; in case of the minimum values it performs similarly to the pcGAN, only the peak in the middle is more exaggerated.

-In the plot on the top right, these observations are reflected in the range of KL divergences of the constraints, with the pcGAN achieving the best values.
-The performance metrics are depicted in the bottom right plot; in terms of these, the pcGAN also performs well consistently, whereas both of the other methods are notably worse for at least one of the metrics.
+The results are depicted in Fig. \ref{fig:ds3_overview}.
+The pcGAN matches the characteristics of both minimum and maximum distribution well.
+In particular, it manages to match the spikes at -1 and 1 more accurately than any of the other models.
+The distributions as obtained via the other models also exhibit the two peaks in each of the distributions but do not reproduce their precise shapes correctly.
+Out of the remaining models, WGAN-GP matches the distributions best, with only slightly less pronounced spikes at -1 and 1 than the pcGAN.
+A plot showing the constraint fulfillment for the different constrained GANs is given in Appendix \ref{app:constrained_plots}.